synicalsyntax/sir-narwhal/README.md

 ## Usage

-To run this bot, ensure that you are in the folder with your local copy of this repository and run:
+Once you have successfully installed and configured your copy of Sir Narwhal, ensure that you are in the folder with your local copy of this repository and
+run:

 ```sh
 $ npm start
 ```